| Industry Case Studies Restaurant

 that could measure the present customer experience and set benchmarks

+for a future improvement process.
 In September of 1998, the client contracted Sensors Quality Management

 Inc. (SQM) to provide these services.
 SQM worked closely with the client's top